vasundharapant/MSTeamsClone/README.md

-# Firebase + WebRTC
+# MS Teams Clone
-This is a video calling app developed using WebRTC peer to peer connection.
-Google Firestore is used for signalling.
+Video calling app which uses WebRTC for video calling and firestore for signalling.
+It employs firebase authentication, and also uses firebase as database.
+Node.js using express framework is used for backend.
+Nodemailer is used for sending mails.